OmarElayat/RISC-V_Functional_Simulator/README.md

 ## Bugs and Errors

-The submitted simulator has no bugs or errors.
+The simulator has no bugs or errors.
 It has been tested on all of the six submitted RISCV programs and the output was compatible with Venus RISC-V simulator.
 However, there were some issues that iterated us while making the project.
 Including:
 1)	The pc counter was sometimes inaccurate, although it is computed in a loop that is controlled by the number of riscv instructions. it was exceeding the number of instructions, and it was making the number of instructions- which is the control variable – increase as well.
 The problem was solved with a break statement.
 2)	If there is no return address given in the simulated instructions.
 The program will output “unable to find address”